Skip to content

 But what, exactly, is meant by "multiple possible geometries" when the whole point of Euclid's constructions is to root his particular axioms in empirical observations involving a straight edge and compass?
 In order to accept this whole approach, mathematicians were forced to reject empiricism.
 The new "Non-Euclidean" geometries were accepted as logically valid even though they produced results that could not be proven to be true experimentally (at the time, see below about later applications in fields like Einstein's General Relativity) using mechanical tools like Euclid's straight edge and compass.
 In order to accept the very satisfactory result to the millenia old concerns about the parallel postulate mathematicians had to once and for all acknowledge that all that really mattered to them was validity (i.e. the internal logical consistency of a set of axioms), not empirical truth.
 Science is the province of empiricism, so mathematics ceased to be regarded as a science.

 This distinction was at the heart of an explosion in mathematical practice and techniques that began in the late 19th century and which, ultimately, provided the theoretical basis for scientific and technological advances like General Relativity, Quantum Physics and Computer Science.
-Paradoxically, the focus on metamathematics (the study of mathematics as purely formal systems divorced from empirical reality) is what made possible the very palpable advancements we now take for granted.
+Paradoxically, the focus on metamathematics (the study of mathematics as purely formal systems divorced from empirical reality) is what made possible the very palpable advancements in science and engineering we now take for granted.

 Infinite Quantities and the Continuum Hypothesis